Ammerfest/bb7.nvim/README.md

 - Forked chats: Branch off conversations at previous user messages to focus on something else or to try other models
 - Adjustable reasoning level
 - No agentic behavior whatsoever (I consider that a feature)
-- Everything happens inside the BB-7 window, no "AI stuff" happens outside of it
+- Everything happens inside the BB-7 UI, no "AI stuff" happens outside of it

+## Why does this exist?

+I'm amazed what can be done with Claude Code, Codex etc., but for quite a few tasks, these agents are not the right tool for me.
+Most importantly, there are projects where I want to write at least 99% of the code myself.
+And for quick discussions, learning new concepts using small code snippets, local code reviews, or very targeted small edits on a large code base, agents feel too slow and cumbersome to me.
+I always preferred the focused UX of a web chat, but copy/pasting code between Neovim and the browser and explaining my project over and over again has an incredibly high friction.
+BB-7 solves this problem for me.

 ## Acknowledgements